 Each rule project has a set of properties displayed in the Properties tab when a project is selected.

-Figure 113: Project properties
+Figure 114: Project properties

-Some properties, such as Name, Crated At / Created By, etc., are updated automatically by the system, and users cannot edit them in the OpenL Tablets WebStudio UI.
-Others can be specified for editable projects using the Add Property link as described in Adding Business Dimension Properties.
+These properties, such as Name and Created At / Created By, are updated automatically by the system, and users cannot edit them in the OpenL Tablets WebStudio UI.